triton-inference-server/tensorrtllm_backend/inflight_batcher_llm/README.md

 As LoRA weights are passed to the backend they will be cached in a host cache.
 As requests are scheduled, those weights with be prefetched to a gpu cache.
 After a LoRA is loaded into the cache, only `lora_task_id` is needed for inference.

-Optimal adapter size used to size cache pages (default: 8)
+Optimal adapter size used to size cache pages.
+Typically optimally sized adapters will fix exactly into 1 cache page. (default: 8)
 ```
 parameters: {
   key: "lora_cache_optimal_adapter_size"